Think, Learn, Act Climate!

 Dr. Martin Frick

-Senior Director, Policy and Program Coordination, UNFCCC Secretariat
+Senior Director, Policy and Programme Coordination, UNFCCC Secretariat

-Martin Frick oversees as Senior Director UNFCCC’s work supporting the implementation of the Paris Agreement and climate action.
-He previously served as director for climate change at UNFAO.
+As Senior Director, Martin Frick oversees UNFCCC’s work supporting the implementation of the Paris Agreement and climate action.
+He previously served as Director for Climate Change at UNFAO.
 He was the German representative for human rights and humanitarian affairs at the UN General Assembly and served as the European Union’s lead negotiator in the establishment of the UN Human Rights Council.
-As Ambassador to the international organizations based in Germany, he helped building up the UN’s sustainability hub in Bonn.
+As Ambassador to international organizations based in Germany, he helped build up the UN’s sustainability hub in Bonn.
 He holds a PhD in law and was a guest lecturer at the Hertie School of Governance in Berlin.

 Manager, Global Climate Action, UNFCCC Secretariat

-Niclas Svenningsen is the Manager for Global Climate Action unit in the UNFCCC Secretariat.
-In this capacity he is responsible for developing and strengthening approaches and strategies for catalysing climate action under, and in addition to, activities mandated by UNFCCC.
-He was previously working in the United Nations Environment Programme (UNEP) where he was in charge of the climate neutral strategy of the UN system, as well as for the implementation of UNEP’s programmes for sustainable buildings, urban development, and sustainable procurement.
+Niclas Svenningsen is the Manager for the Global Climate Action unit in the UNFCCC Secretariat.
+In this capacity, he is responsible for developing and strengthening approaches and strategies for catalysing climate action under, and in addition to, activities mandated by UNFCCC.
+He previously worked with the United Nations Environment Programme (UNEP) where he was in charge of the climate-neutral strategy of the UN system, as well as for the implementation of UNEP’s programmes for sustainable buildings, urban development, and sustainable procurement.
 Niclas has a background in civil engineering and environmental law.